 While working as an Assistant Language Teacher with the JET Program in Toyama Prefecture, I volunteered as an English Conversation Instructor at the local community center.
 I met with a group of 5-10 Japanese adults once a month for casual English conversation lessons.

-I have been teaching on SkimaTalk for 10 months now and I love it!
+I have been teaching on SkimaTalk for almost two years now and I love it!